khizraghaffarkk/financial-reconciliation-engine/README.md

 pip install -r requirements.txt
 ```
 3. Download and run the Ollama server.
-4. Pull any LLM model of your choice, and update its name inside the llm_qa function.
-- The default model used is llama3.2:latest.
+4. Pull any LLM model of your choice, and update its name inside the llm_chatbot function.
+The default model used is llama3.2:latest.
 5. Run the Streamlit interface:
 ```bash
 streamlit run src/llm_interface.py